knowmad411dev/MyBrain/Calculus/Backpropagation.md

 ## **Backpropagation

-Backpropagation is a fundamental algorithm in [[Machine learning]], particularly in training artificial neural networks.
+Backpropagation is a fundamental algorithm in Machine learning, particularly in training artificial neural networks.
 It efficiently computes the gradient of a loss function with respect to each weight in the network, enabling the optimization of these weights to minimize prediction errors.

 **Key Concepts:**

-- **[[Neural Networks]]:** Composed of interconnected layers of neurons, each with associated weights and biases.
+- **Neural Networks:** Composed of interconnected layers of neurons, each with associated weights and biases.
 The network processes input data through these layers to produce an output.
 - **Loss Function:** Measures the discrepancy between the network's predicted output and the actual target values.
 Common examples include mean squared error for regression tasks and cross-entropy loss for classification tasks.
 - **Gradient Descent:** An optimization technique that adjusts the network's weights iteratively in the direction that reduces the loss function, aiming to find the optimal set of weights.